 - MachineName – The Name of the computer.

 - UserName – The login name of the person who started the package.

-- TaskName – Name of the Data Flow task with which the Audit transformation is associated.
+- TaskName – Name of the Data Flow task associated with the Audit transformation.

 - TaskId – The unique identifier of the Data Flow task.

 Audit Transformation in SSIS Example